Call Button

 Occipital Neuralgia and its symptoms

 With Occipital Neuralgia, the areas that are affected are directly associated with the areas innervated and supplied by the greater and lesser occipital nerves.
-These Occipital Nerves are the nerves that supply your brain with the information regarding sensation and pain, from the back of the head.
+These Occipital Nerves are the nerves that supply your brain with the information regarding sensation and pain, from the back of your head.
 This means that all sensation in the back of the head, neck and ears are reported to your brain via the Occipital Nerve.

 Sufferers of Occipital Neuralgia are often extremely hypersensitive and report that slight stimuli, such as touching the neck, or the back of the head, can cause painful attacks.
 Some of these attacks last as little as seconds, or as long as minutes.

-Sometimes the sensation can feel like:
+Sometimes Occipital Neuralgia pain can feel like:

-• A sharp jab
+A sharp jab

-• An electric shock
+An electric shock

-• Chronic pain in the upper part of the neck, back of the head and behind the ears
+Severe pain in the upper part of the neck, back of the head and behind the ears

 It is not uncommon for Occipital Neuralgia sufferers to go undiagnosed for long periods of time or even misdiagnosed, as the symptoms presented can be similar to those of Migraine Headaches.
 One key differentiating factor between Occipital Neuralgia and Migraine is the length of episodes of pain.